 - decreased exercise performance

-These symptoms, among others, are a sign that your body is transitioning and getting used to being in ketosis.
+These symptoms are a sign that your body is transitioning and getting used to being in ketosis.

-Keto flu and electrolytes As you increase your water intake and drop water weight, your electrolytes may swing out of balance and increase the intensity of your symptoms.
-To counter this, drink bone broth for sodium, water with apple cider vinegar for potassium, or eat a piece of dark chocolate for magnesium.
+Keto Flu and Electrolytes As you increase your water intake and drop water weight, your electrolytes may swing out of balance and increase the intensity of your symptoms.
+To counter this, drink bone broth for sodium, eat sliced dried apricots with yogurt for potassium, or a piece of dark chocolate for magnesium.

 Did you know the ketogenic diet has been around for almost 100 years and was originally created for people with epilepsy by researchers at Johns Hopkins Medical Center?